ajtamayoh/NLP-CIC-WFU-Contribution-to-SocialDisNER-shared-task-2022/README.md

 For bugs or questions related to the code, do not hesitate to contact us (Antonio Tamayo: ajtamayoh@gmail.com)

-If you use this code please cite our work: comming soon.
+If you use this code please cite our work:

+Tamayo, A., Gelbukh, A., & Burgos, D. A. (2022, October).
+Nlp-cic-wfu at socialdisner: Disease mention extraction in spanish tweets using transfer learning and search by propagation.
+In Proceedings of The Seventh Workshop on Social Media Mining for Health Applications, Workshop & Shared Task (pp. 19-22).

 ## Abstract